 Deaconess VNA Hospice Care

 Deaconess VNA also offers hospice care.
 Hospice care is growing in both need and demand, as people are increasingly recognizing its value.
-Hospice care is appropriate for patients who have a terminal illness with a life expectancy of less than six months, and who are no longer seeking curative treatment.
+Hospice care is appropriate for patients who have a terminal illness with a life expectancy of six months or less, and who are no longer seeking curative treatment.
 Hospice services are covered by Medicare, Medicaid and insurance at 100%.

-Hospice helps the patient, but also their family and loved ones.
+Hospice not only helps the patient, but also their family and loved ones.
 Once referred into hospice, an entire team of providers become involved in caring for the whole family.
 A few benefits include: